Kyrgyzstan's parliamentary vote to boost president's clout

 After his election, Zhaparov pushed for a referendum that approved a new Constitution that substantially increased presidential powers at the expense of parliament.
 It reduced the size of the country’s parliament from 120 to 90 seats and gave the president the power to appoint judges and heads of law enforcement agencies.

+With 20% of the precincts counted, Ata-Zhurt (Fatherland Kyrgyzstan), Ishenim (Faith) and Yntymak (Harmony) were leading the race wiith 26%, 21% and 21% of the vote respectively, according to the Central Election Commission.
+All three blocs have been loyal to Zhaparov.

-Tensions were rising in the country ahead of the vote, with Zhaparov accusing his political foes of plotting a mutiny and warning that those who try to stage post-election riots would face prosecution.
+Tensions had risen in the country ahead of the vote, with Zhaparov accusing his political foes of plotting a mutiny and warning that those who try to stage post-election riots would face prosecution.

 “Some politicians are planning an armed coup,” Zhaparov said.
 “We know them all, and after the vote we will take harsh measures against them.
 People who would take to the streets without a reason will face a severe punishment.”